 ⚡️ Quickstart: Use Signup+ with a payment

-Learn how to get started with Signup+ quickly, using with with a Payment ID.
+Learn how to get started with Signup+ quickly, using a payment ID.

 In this guide, you'll create a free UK merchant account, complete a sandbox payment with the Payments API v3, then use Signup+ to retrieve user information about the person making the payment.